 What Is an IPO?

-Need a refresher on how IPOs work?
-IPO stands for Initial Public Offering and it’s the same as “going public.”
+IPO stands for “initial public offering” and it refers to when a company goes public.
 In an IPO, a privately held company makes shares in the company available to investors on the stock market.
 These can be newly issued shares.
 They can also be shares that were previously held by the founders and early investors.

 To invest in an IPO, you have to be among the first to buy shares in the company after it goes public.
 Some lucky people have bought shares in the IPOs of companies that went on to pay huge dividends or soar in value.
 But just because investing in IPOs has worked for some in the past doesn’t mean you’ll get the same returns.

 It’s harder for the average American to have a run-away success story with an IPO investment than it used to be.
 In the old days, a regular investor might get a tip-off about something like the Coca-Cola IPO and strike it rich.
 These days, IPOs are much more scrutinized and publicized.
 As a result, getting a hot tip that few people know about is less likely to happen for you.

 If you want to invest in stocks being offered through an IPO, you’ll need to gain eligibility to do so.
 In many cases, this means being either a high-net-worth investor or an experienced investor that understands the risks associated with IPOs.
 Once you’re eligible to invest in an IPO, you’ll need to work with the appropriate brokerage.

 Not all brokerages have access to every IPO, so you may need to look around.
 Even if you find the right brokerage, the amount of investors that can access the IPO might be limited.
 For example, a brokerage may only offer an IPO opportunity to investors who have a significant amount of assets with the firm or who trade with them often.
 In other words, you might simply miss the cut.